 - Return the sauce to your pan, add heavy cream, mix and cook for about 5 minutes.

-- In the meantime, shred some good quality Parmegiano Reggiano.
+- In the meantime, shred some good quality Parmigiano Reggiano.
 It is really important to have a good quality, freshly shredded cheese.
-The taste and texture will be totally different if you use processed store bought pre-shredded cheese with questionable quality.
+The taste and texture will be totally different if you use processed store-bought pre-shredded cheese with questionable quality.

 - Add the cheese to the sauce and stir until combined.
 Check for seasoning and adjust to your liking.

 - Cook pasta according to instructions, but one minute less.
 Add almost cooked pasta to your sauce and mix it well.
 You want to finish cooking pasta in the sauce.

 - And here it is, smooth, velvety, absolutely delicious Penne Alla Vecchia Bettola with homegrown Roma Tomatoes.